ivan-chai/hotpp-benchmark/README.md

 ```

 # Evaluation results
-All evaluation results can be found in experiments folder.
+All evaluation results can be found in the experiments folder.

 [See tables.](docs/RESULTS.md)